dills003/Advanced_Lane_Finding-Project4/writeup.md

 ![alt text][image5]

-The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 4: Perspective Transform".
-Or in lines 338-356 of the FinalOutputMovie.py file.
+The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 5: Cuved Lines".
+Or in lines 108-183 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.

 *5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.*